spewspews/libregexp/readme.md

 * `^` matches only the beginning of a string (not the character after newline)
 * `$` matches only the end of a string (not a newline)
 * a negated character class does not match newline (as specified in regexp(6))

+This implementation has the advantage of being thread-safe unlike libregexp in plan 9.